1964 Florida Gators football team: Schedule

-Season summary
+Game summaries

 SMU

 The season opened with a 24–8 win over the SMU Mustangs.
 After quarterback Tom Shannon led the Gators to a 10–8 halftime lead, Spurrier entered the contest and threw a 56-yard pass to Jack Harper.

 Mississippi State

-In the second week of play, the Gators beat the Mississippi State Bulldogs 16–13.
+In the second week of play, the Gators beat the Mississippi State Bulldogs, 16–13.

 Ole Miss

-Florida beat Ole Miss 30–14.
+Florida beat Ole Miss, 30–14.

 South Carolina

-At homecoming, Florida beat South Carolina 37–0.
+At homecoming, Florida beat South Carolina, 37–0.